 In addition to providing general healthcare services to individuals, some mobile clinics also offer certain emergency services, dental services, specific screenings, or even home visits.
 Overall, they are regarded as having a positive impact on society by making individuals more aware of their health and better able to receive access to healthcare services.

 Mobile Clinics and the Coronavirus

-Mobile clinics have been especially popular and useful during the coronavirus pandemic.
-The vehicles drive into certain towns where access to healthcare and hospitals for COVID-19 testing is scare and provide certain services such as outdoor testing, blood tests, and other health exams.
+Mobile clinics were especially popular and useful during the coronavirus pandemic.
+The vehicles drove into certain towns where access to healthcare and hospitals for COVID-19 testing was scarce and provided certain services such as outdoor testing, blood tests, and other health exams.

-It has been particularly useful in areas experiencing extreme economic troubles or for individuals with chronic or long-term conditions who are especially scared of traveling long distances.
+It was particularly useful in areas experiencing extreme economic troubles or for individuals with chronic or long-term conditions who were especially scared of traveling long distances.

 Mobile clinics are also being used beyond COVID-19 testing-related issues.
 For instance, some mobile clinics are offering vaccinations or other immunizations for many health conditions.